 - International students who are visiting the United States with the intention of returning to their countries of origin after graduation

 Just fill out the Osher Reentry Scholarship Application Form.

 Complete the on-line application form and provide required documents.
-Priority application deadline for the 2020-2021 academic year is July 17, 2020.
-Award recipients will be notified by July 31, 2020.
+Priority application deadline for Spring 2021 is December 15, 2020.